Pro-aging trance: Overview

 According to de Grey, the pro-aging trance explains why many people gloss over aging through irrational thought patterns.
 The concept says that the thought of one's own body slowly but ceaselessly deteriorating is so burdensome that it seems most sensible from a psychological point of view to try to put it out of one's mind.
 Since aging has been present throughout human history, this coping strategy would be deeply rooted in human thinking.
 It is striking that, in defending their point of view, those affected often commit fallacies which, from experience, would not be expected of them in a different context.

-The name, according to de Grey, comes from the similarity of persons affected to hypnotized people, whose subconscious minds in the trance state prefer to resort to illogical explanations rather than abandon a deeply-held belief.
+The name, according to de Grey, comes from the similarity of persons affected to hypnotised people, whose subconscious minds in the trance state prefer to resort to illogical explanations rather than abandon a deeply-held belief.

-The pro-aging trance consists both in the belief that the aging process is inevitable and therefore will not be prevented even by future developments, and in the view that any success in the fight against aging would have mainly negative consequences.
+The pro-aging trance consists both in the belief that the aging process is inevitable and therefore will not be prevented even by future developments, and in the view that any success in the fight against aging would have mainly negative societal effects.
 Examples cited include boredom, overpopulation, unresolved problems regarding current pension systems, and dictators living forever, but there is no nuanced and factual discussion of counter-arguments and proposed solutions and no juxtaposition or weighing of these potential disadvantages with the benefits of eliminating aging (such as saving about 100,000 lives per day).

 De Grey assumes that robust mouse rejuvenation will provide a paradigm shift in society in this regard.

 Issues

-The phenomenon of the pro-aging trance is a hurdle in the rapid development of anti-aging medicine because it takes time for people to break out of it and the result of lacking public support is low research funding.
+The phenomenon of the pro-aging trance is a hurdle in the rapid development of anti-aging medicine.
+The reason is that it takes time for people to break out of it and the result of lacking public support is low research funding.

 Furthermore, aging is not socially perceived as a disease to be fought, which is why it is more difficult to get support for fighting it than for fighting cancer, Alzheimer's disease, or similar illnesses.
 De Grey sees the reason for this in the rhetoric of many gerontologists during the 1950s, 1960s, and 1970s, who usually drew a line in public communication between age-related diseases and "aging itself", even though the former were merely late stages of aging and therefore should not be viewed independently of the aging process.
-Moreover, he argues that the post-aging world is portrayed predominantly dystopian in fiction, hence reinforcing people in their assumption that defeating aging is undesirable.
+Moreover, he argues that the post-aging world is portrayed predominantly as dystopian in fiction, hence reinforcing people in their assumption that defeating aging is undesirable.